-The Company is committed to comply with all of its disclosure obligations, including to Securities and Commodities Authority (SCA), the Abu Dhabi Stock Exchange (ADX) and to shareholders, so that trading in its shares can take place in an informed market.
-In 2019, the Company made regular disclosures to SCA and ADX including upcoming Board meetings and decisions, publication of Annual Report, Corporate Governance Report and other announcements on key financial and/ or operational matters/transactions, copies of which are generally available or updated on the Company's website.
+The Company is committed to comply with all of its disclosure obligations, including to the SCA, the Abu Dhabi Stock Exchange (hereafter referred as "ADX") and to shareholders, so that trading in its shares can take place in an informed market.
+In 2020, the Company made regular disclosures to SCA and ADX including upcoming Board meetings and decisions, publication of Annual Report, Corporate Governance

+Report and other announcements on key financial and/or operational matters/transactions, copies of which are generally available or updated on the Company's website.